Pneumonia - viral; Walking pneumonia - viral

 - Sputum culture (to rule out other causes)

 Antibiotics do not treat this type of lung infection.
-Medicines that treat viruses may work against some pneumonias caused by influenza and the herpes family of viruses.
+Medicines that treat viral infections may work against some pneumonias caused by influenza, coronaviruses, and herpes viruses.
 These medicines may be tried if the infection is caught early.

 Treatment may also involve: